LEARNING

 • 1 month at school

-• 1 month on the job in the 1st semester, then full-time on the job
+• 1 month in a company in the 1st semester, then full-time work

 (Vidéo Dassault Systèmes)